antvis/G6/docs/manual/middle/layout.en.md

 ## Graph

 ### Configure the Graph
-Configure `layout` to the Graph instance to assign the layout methos and its configurations.
+Configure `layout` to the Graph instance to assign the layout methods and their configurations.
 The following code assigns the layout with `type: 'force'`, which means the classical force-directed layout algorithm.
 The configurations `preventOverlap: true` and `nodeSize: 30` are assigned to prevent node overlappings, where the `nodeSize` is used for collide detection.
 More layout configurations can be found in the following sections.
 ```javascript
 const graph = new G6.Graph({
   // ...                      // Other configurations for the graph